It’s hubris to think that the way we see things is everything there is.Lisa Randall

 For this type of work the hammer should not rebound from the chisel but transfer all its energy to the workpiece for smooth, consistent cuts.
 When used properly, a daruma genno feels like it is sucked towards the chisel, and when it strikes, it feels like it sticks to the chisel for a fraction of second with little or no rebound providing more precise control of the depth of cut.
 This technique takes lots of practice to master.

 I have seen carpenters in Japan laugh at a fellow that brought a daruma gennou to a jobsite because the stumpy things are thought by many carpenters to appear clumsy.
 I must agree.
 Also, they assume that a fellow that uses a hammer with a face as big as a daruma does so because he has a hard time finding the end of his chisel with a standard hammer.
 They may have a point.

 In the next chapter in this bodice-ripping yarn of romance and intrigue we will examine a more sinister application of the gennou hammer, namely kigoroshi, or “wood-killing.”
-Please use the bathroom before reading it to avoid embarrassing accidents.
+Please visit the facilities before reading it to avoid embarrassing accidents.

 Previous Posts in The Japanese Gennou & Handle Series